tigersizer/cluster-test/cluster-test-06Recovery.md

 #### Blank Web Page

-The most likely reason for this is starting it outside it's home directory.
+Running it locally (as opposed to in Docker), the most likely reason for this is starting it outside it's home directory.
 It really, really wants to start from ~/pulsar-manager/pulsar-manager.

+#### Wiping it from ZooKeeper

+It uses herdDB, whatever that is, and it's configured to use the ZooKeeper cluster.
+If you need to start over, you need to wipe that out.
+Just as above, either wipe the cluster entirely or use prettyZoo.

+Be sure Pulsar Manager is not running (pmandown).

+It's easy to remove because it's all in one place:

+- Connect to any cluster.
+If you haven't configured it, see the link above.
+- Select the "herd" entry.
+- Delete it.

 #### Pulsar Admin Exceptions